-A list of current bioethics course offerings can be found on the Bioethics Courses Fall 2017.
+A list of current bioethics course offerings can be found on the Bioethics Courses Fall 2019.
 For a complete list of bioethics courses and their descriptions, see below.

-BIE 704: PUBLIC POLICY, MEDICINE, AND JUSTICE (3) An examination of the organization of medicine and biomedical science in the United States today.
+BIE 704*: PUBLIC POLICY, MEDICINE, AND JUSTICE (3) An examination of the organization of medicine and biomedical science in the United States today.
 The relationships between scientific and medical institutions and the implementation of public policies will be critically analyzed in light of the requirements of the principle of justice.
-Topics will include conflicts of interest, broadly understood, within and between institutional and professional actors; the regulation of medical practice; access to health care; and the balance between the public good and market forces.
+Topics include conflicts of interest, broadly understood, within and between institutional and professional actors; the regulation of medical practice; access to health care; and the balance between the public good and market forces.
 Students will be required to take any 2 of the following 3 courses: Clinical Ethics, Biomedical Research Ethics, and Public Policy, Medicine, and Justice.
-Moskop
+Moskop, King

 BIE 791/792: THESIS RESEARCH (1-6) Research directed toward fulfilling the thesis requirement.
 May be undertaken at any time, but full-time students are encouraged to begin thesis planning in the spring and complete the thesis during the summer term or the fall semester following completion of all course work.
-Various faculty.

 BIE 701: HISTORICAL FOUNDATIONS OF BIOETHICS (2/3) This elective explores the origins of bioethics thought, through examination of core concepts in philosophy, moral theory, social and cultural studies, and law and policy.
 Topics may include, for instance: the ancient Greeks, Confucius, and key religious teaching on health; the civil rights movement; the history of scientific medicine; and the legal conceptualization of medical practice.
 This course expands and extends students’ knowledge of the contemporary history of bioethics as incorporated in to various aspects of their required courses.
 Staff